ALTERNATIVE NEWSWEEKLY FOUNDATION

 Section 8.
 Actions by Written Consent.
 Any corporate action required or permitted by the Articles of Incorporation or Bylaws, or the laws of the District of Columbia, to be taken at a meeting of the directors of the corporation, may be taken without a meeting if a consent in writing, setting for the action so taken, shall be signed by two-thirds of directors entitled to vote with respect to the subject matter thereof.
 Such consent shall have the same force and effect as a unanimous vote, and may be described as such.

 Section 1.
 Officers.
-The officers of the corporation shall be a president, a vice president, and a Treasurer.
+The officers of the corporation shall be a president, a vice president, a secretary, and a treasurer.
 The Officers shall be selected by majority vote of the Directors.

 Section 2.
 President.
 The president shall exercise the usual executive powers pertaining to the office of president, and shall preside at meetings of the Board of Directors, and shall have other powers and shall carry out such other responsibilities as otherwise set forth in these bylaws.